 The following types of dental X-rays are commonly used.
 The X-rays use small amounts of radiation.

-- Bitewing X-rays show the upper and lower back teeth and how the teeth touch each other in a single view.
+- Bitewing X-rays show the upper and lower back teeth in a single view.
 These X-rays are used to check for decay between the teeth and to show how well the upper and lower teeth line up.
 They also show bone loss when severe gum disease or a dental infection is present.

 - Periapical X-rays show the entire tooth, from the exposed crown to the end of the root and the bones that support the tooth.
 These X-rays are used to find dental problems below the gum line or in the jaw, such as impacted teeth, abscesses, cysts, tumors, and bone changes linked to some diseases.

 - Occlusal X-rays show the roof or floor of the mouth and are used to find extra teeth, teeth that have not yet broken through the gums, jaw fractures, a cleft in the roof of the mouth (cleft palate), cysts, abscesses, or growths.
 Occlusal X-rays may also be used to find a foreign object.